ana-os-mo/nexus-repository-manager/README.md

 This project guides you through the process of setting up an artifact repository.
 You will learn how to install, secure, and configure **Sonatype Nexus Repository Manager** on a cloud server following best practices.

+### Project Description

+* Install and configure Nexus from scratch on a cloud server
+* Create a new user on Nexus with relevant permissions
+* Java Gradle Project: Build a Jar and upload it to Nexus
+* Java Maven Project: Build a Jar and upload it to Nexus

 ### Technologies Used

 * **Nexus Repository Manager**